 Attention needs to be given to the orchestration for this song – it starts as a conversation between 2 lovers with a parrot coming in to add the words.
 Then the sound of kolusu (anklets) comes in to start the song followed by a band of violinists who will come in just before the chorus.

 The sound of anklets remains in the background representing the young girl mentioned in the lyrics.
 It is not hard to see why Malaysian Vasudevan won the award for Best Male Playback.
 The voice is rather smooth with no unnecessary high or low pitch.

-The soundtrack was composed by Ilaiyaraaja with all the songs in the movie being a hit especially Kovil Mani Osai song which was sung by Malaysian Vasudevan and S. Janaki.
+The soundtrack was composed by Ilaiyaraaja with all the songs in the movie were a hit especially Kovil Mani Osai song which was sung by Malaysian Vasudevan and S. Janaki.
 The other is Malargale which was also sung by Malaysian Vasudevan and S. Janaki which has the classic nadaswaram and thavil starting this great composition.

-The lyrics for the song was written by the great poet, Kannadasan and the quality of the words shows how he can be simple but with a meaningful message behind it.
+The lyrics for the song were written by the great poet, Kannadasan and the quality of the words shows how he can be simple but with a meaningful message behind it.
 Malaysia Vasudevan won the Tamil Nadu State Film Award for Best Male Playback Singer for this movie (he will win again 20 years later in 1998).

-Another great composition from the 1970s when Maestro Ilaiyaraaja started his influence on South Indian movie industry and take over the brilliant MSV for another 20 years before we had AR Rahman.
+Another great composition from the 1970s was when Maestro Ilaiyaraaja started his influence on South Indian movie industry and take over the brilliant MSV for another 20 years before we had AR Rahman.